 These SG-10 urine test strips are made by Siemens, Bayer, and Roche, and may be found from multiple sources on Amazon, and generally less expensive sources on eBay.

-Let me know if you try them and what results you experience!
+Let me know if you try any of these ideas and what results you experience!